 The County's fire safe standards ordinance was most recently certified by the California Department of Forestry and Fire Protection (Board of Forestry) in 2017.
-On January 1, 2020, and again on June 10, 2020, the Board of Forestry updated its regulations.
+On January 1, 2020, and again on July 27, 2020, the Board of Forestry updated its regulations.
 When the Board of Forestry updates its regulations, counties must submit their local ordinance for re-certification.
 The Board of Forestry staff reviewed the County's proposed fire safe standards ordinance, and made one request: the Board of Forestry staff recommended the ordinance clarify the County's current practices for fire safety evaluation of existing roads serving legal parcels.
 The proposed ordinance incorporates the clarifications requested.
-The Board of Forestry staff have reviewed the proposed changes to the ordinance and have determined that in Board of Forestry staff's opinion, the proposed ordinance satisfies the Board of Forestry's request.
-In addition, CalFire staff has reviewed the proposed ordinance and supports continuing to certify Sonoma County as the inspecting authority.
-If the proposed ordinance is approved by the Board of Supervisors, the Board of Forestry is expected to consider the ordinance and Board of Forestry staff's recommendation on August 19.
+The Board of Forestry staff's opinion, the proposed ordinance satisfies the Board of Forestry's requests.
+In addition, CalFire has reviewed the proposed ordinance and fully supports continuing to certify Sonoma County as the inspecting authority.
+If the proposed ordinance is approved by the Board of Supervisors, the Board of Forestry is expected to consider the ordinance and Board of Forestry staff's recommendation on September 22-24.